joosthoeks/jhTAlib/README.md

 # jhTAlib
 Technical Analysis Library Time-Series

-jhTAlib is based on the idea of [mrjbq7/ta-lib](https://github.com/mrjbq7/ta-lib) but without the need for installation of [TA-LIB](http://ta-lib.org).

 You can use and import it for your:
 * Technical Analysis Software
 * Charting Software